 Limits of White Label

-- Change the WordPress.org plugin page name
+- Change the WordPress.org plugin page name (the public listing always shows "TTSWP")

-- Hide the plugin file in
+- Hide the plugin folder in